Low Taper Fade Wavy Haircuts for Men

 Low Taper Fade Wavy Hair Contemporary Mohawk

-The contemporary wavy mohawk adds structure and creativity without going overboard.
-The fade curves upward around the ears, leaving a textured strip through the center.
-The top stays tousled with natural lift, giving a confident but restrained vibe.
-Sea salt spray helps preserve bounce and volume.
-This style works well for expressive men who like individuality with polish.
+The wavy mohawk adds structure and creativity without going overboard.
+The fade curves up around the ears, leaving a textured strip through the centre, while the top stays tousled with natural lift — confident but restrained.
+Sea salt spray keeps the bounce.
+Good for expressive tastes that still want polish.

 Curly Fringe Drop with Low Taper Fade Wavy Hair